u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/rental.rst

 .. image:: rental/digital-documents-settings.png
    :align: center
-   :alt: Digital Documents settings in Odoo Rental
+   :alt: Digital Documents settings in Thrive Bureau ERP Rental

 .. note::
    This feature requires the :doc:`Sign <../finance/sign>` app.
-If necessary, Odoo installs it after activating *Digital Documents*.
+If necessary, Thrive Bureau ERP installs it after activating *Digital Documents*.

 Once the app settings are saved, you have the option to change the default *Rental Agreement* from